CodiumTeam/node-express-introduction/express/README.md

 Tip: You may need to use Postman to access this end-point.

+#### First template
+- Update the _Hello your name_ to display a webpage with proper HTML Tags
+- Use [handlebars](https://handlebarsjs.com/) as a template library

+Tips:
+- Integrate handlebars with express [using express-handlebars](https://github.com/ericf/express-handlebars#installation)

 #### First middleware
 - Adds a middleware to log no a file all the request made to our webserver.
 - The filename should be called _requests.log_